 Corned Beef is made by boiling the brisket of beef, there is no corn used in corned beef.
 It is called corned beef because it uses large corns of salt.
 Sugar, herbs, and other spices are also key ingredients in the corned beef recipe, which gives it great preservative qualities.

 So, corned beef is boiled and going to have a higher salt content.
 There’s also a difference in the type of cuts between these 2 slices of meat.
 The takeaway is if you’re hungry, in the area, and like your deli meat piled high, you’ll find these top Jewish delis in Chicago won’t disappoint.
+Sure, Chicago is also known for pizza, but when you crave meat, this is the way to go.

 Max And Benny’s Restaurant –